 To get out into nature is a deep calling in many.
 The choice to get out and explore is a tremendous thing, and to be able to find yourself in nature is a great gift.

 Hiking alone is just one of those ways that many choose as it allows them the freedom from others and their schedules, thoughts, and issues.
 They can truly embrace all nature has to offer without having another person influence how they experience things.

 There have been many studies that show an increase in subjects’ overall mood with time spent in nature and away from the busy world that typically surrounds us.
 So take that time, gain some mood enhancement and find out why people love getting off the grid and away from it all.

 Build Self-Confidence & Reliance

-When you are on your own, you have to rely entirely on yourself for everything in life, is empowering is a great boost to self-confidence because there is no one else that is going to get you out of trouble when something happens.
+When you are alone, you have to rely entirely on yourself for everything in life.
+This is empowering and a great boost to self-confidence because there is no one else who is going to get you out of trouble when something happens.

-Building self-reliance is something that is lacking in this day and age, as people are afraid to go out on their own and take accountability for their actions, always looking for someone to shift the blame to.
+Building self-reliance is lacking in this day and age, as people are afraid to go out on their own and take accountability for their actions, always looking for someone to shift the blame to.

 Exploring makes you learn those vital skills and become more confident in yourself and your decisions, both the good and the bad, as you will have to live with them.

 Society has an issue with people finding self-worth and value in their outstanding accomplishments, and many people find it hard to do anything without some form of external validation.